Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Results

 GPT-5 exhibits almost no regressions when an agentic workflow is applied.
 Both \textsc{OpenHands} and \textsc{SWE-agent} raise CWE-327 filtering success from $1.7\%$ to over $22\%$, and improve CWE-78 performance by $10.5$,pp and $20.3$,pp respectively.
 For categories with high baseline success, such as CWE-79, CWE-89, CWE-614, and CWE-643, all frameworks operate near the performance ceiling, resulting in smaller marginal gains.

-\mynote{\textbf{Answer to RQ1.} LLM-based agents effectively reduce the baseline SAST FPR from 98.3\% to as low as 6.3\%.
-However, the efficacy of agentic workflows is highly dependent on the backbone model.
-For Claude Sonnet 4 and GPT-5, agentic logic improves filtering performance over vanilla prompting, reducing the residual FPR from 23.0\% to 6.3\% and 20.4\% to 14.1\%, respectively.
-In contrast, DeepSeek Chat yields no net gain from agentic workflows.
-Performance improvements are non-uniform across vulnerability types, with the highest gains occurring in control-flow-intensive categories such as CWE-78 and CWE-330 (up to +44.4 pp), while residual FPs remain concentrated in policy-based categories like weak cryptography. }
+\mynote{\textbf{Answer to RQ1.} LLM-based agents reduce the OWASP residual FPR from 98.3\% to as low as 6.3\%, but the gain depends on backbone model and CWE.
+Claude Sonnet 4 and GPT-5 benefit from agentic behaviour, while DeepSeek Chat shows no net gain; residual FPs concentrate in policy-based categories like weak cryptography.}